MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/client/client-user-personalization.md

 > [!NOTE]
 >
-> - You need tenant administrator permissions in Business Central.
+> - To solve this issue, you need tenant administrator permissions in Business Central.
 > - The following steps will delete records with compilation errors and the specific user personalizations will be deleted.
 It's recommended to take a screenshot of any personalizations done, before deleting them.

 Follow these steps to mitigate the issue: